Home » Almond-Raisin Biscotti (Cantucci)

 – Remove from the oven, pour the almonds onto a cutting board and allow to cool.

-3. Mix the wet ingredients together.
+3. Mix the sugar and wet ingredients together.

 – Then beat in sour cream, vanilla, and anise seeds.